suryaajis/gemini-api-data-scientists/README.md

 |---|---|---|---|---|
 | **Tier 1** | 2/3 | 2/2 | 3/3 | Required |
 | **Tier 2** | 2/3 | 2/2 | 3/3 | Not required |

 ---

-## Final Project

-Build an AI-powered chatbot with a use case and parameter configuration of your choice.
-The chatbot must use an NLP/LLM model to process natural language and provide relevant responses.

-**Example use cases:** customer service bot, education bot, travel assistant, personal productivity assistant

-**Deliverables:**
-- GitHub repository URL
-- Screenshots of the User Interface

----